 You may not even like those songs, but most times you still end up singing along because they’re easy and feel tailor-made for a crowd.

-It creates a lighthearted moment where nobody gives a damn how you live or who you love – you’re just enjoying the moment together.
+It creates a lighthearted moment where nobody gives a damn how you live or who you love – you’re just having fun.

 To this day, I don’t know the exact words to Smells Like Teen Spirit but you can bet I’m yelling, “With the lights out, it’s less dangerous!
 Here we are now, entertain us!”